Exploratory Research Funding Application Guidelines

 What is the funding for?

-Brigstow’s exploratory research funding is to develop and solidify growing ideas, partnerships and plans that have come out of the Connections stage of a thematic cycle.
-During this time the Brigstow team will be on hand to support you with this process by offering a series of workshops around potential funding schemes, using our toolkits to navigate co-produced research, and thinking about how creative methods can be employed.
+Brigstow’s Exploratory Research Funding is to develop and solidify growing ideas, partnerships and plans that have come out of the Connections stage of a theme.
+During the projects the Brigstow team will be on hand to provide support around potential funding schemes, our toolkits to navigate co-produced research, and encourage thinking about how creative methods can be employed.

 What are we looking for in a Brigstow project?